react-navigation/react-navigation.github.io/versioned_docs/version-7.x/testing.md

 If we hadn't used fake timers in this example, the test would have failed.

+In the previous example we didn't use fake timers because `BottomTabNavigator` by default does not use any animations for the transition.

 ### Example 3

 Always displays settings screen after settings tab bar button press.